suryansh2846/rtfm/README.md

  > Read the f*cking manual NOW!

-RTFM - blazingly fast util for searching manuals &amp; docs.
-Blazingly fast terminal utility for exploring man pages and tldr cheatsheets.
+RTFM - blazingly fast util for exploring man pages and tldr cheatsheets.

 We are support [tldr](https://github.com/tldr-pages/tldr).
 You should install `man` and `tldr`.